 - the existing use of or work to a building is lawful for planning purposes and didn’t need planning permission

 - your proposed use or development of a building does not require planning permission

 More details about

 how and when to apply for a Lawful Development Certificate are available on the Planning Portal.

 See the relevant checklist for details of what you need to include with your application:

 The Planning Portal also has information on how to get a certificate for a listed building.

 Permitted development rights have been removed for the conversion of a dwelling house into a

 house in multiple occupation (HMO) in some wards.
-If you wish to apply for a HMO in one of the following areas, you will need to make a planning application.
-You will also need consent to put up letting boards in certain areas.
+If you wish to apply for an HMO in an area affected by the Article 4 direction, you will need to make a planning application.

 0113 222 4409